Viniciuss-Moreira/Regression-model-car-predict-prices/README.md

 This project introduces **FipeFinder AI**, a machine learning application designed to predict the selling price of used cars in the Brazilian market.
 Unlike static price tables, this model leverages a large, real-world dataset of over 550,000 vehicle listings to capture the complex nuances and relationships that determine a car's true market value.

-The core of the project is a **fine-tuned Transformer model**, demonstrating an advanced approach to tabular data regression.
+The core of the project is a fine-tuned regression model, demonstrating an advanced approach to tabular data regression.
 The entire process, from data exploration to the final interactive web application, is documented here.

 ---